1. Does the swim start on shore or in the water?

-Answer: Race results will be generated in real time during the race.
-Kiosks will be set up at the finish line where racers can search for their times by bib number.
-Real time results will be posted at http://www.ne-timing.com/results.php Final results will also appear on www.colchestertri.com/
+Race results will be generated in real time during the race.
+Kiosks will be set up at the finish line where you can enter your bib number and receive a print out of your timing splits.
+After the start of the race, all results will be posted at www.tinyurl.com/netiming Final results will also appear on www.colchestertri.com/

 25. Will the race be held in bad weather?

-Answer: In the event of inclement weather the following procedures will be followed: The event will be postponed until 9:30 a.m. in hopes inclement weather will pass.
-If inclement weather does not pass by 9:30 a.m. the event will be postponed another 30 minutes starting no later than 10:00 a.m.
+In the event of inclement weather the following procedures will be followed: The event will be postponed until 9:00 a.m. in hopes inclement weather will pass.
+If inclement weather does not pass by 9:00 a.m. the event will be postponed another 30 minutes starting no later than 9:30 a.m.
 Every effort will be made to have this event on this date and time with consideration of changing the event to a duathlon format if necessary.
 Should this event be cancelled due to an act of God or other circumstances beyond the Race Director’s control there will be no make-up date, refunds, credits or transfers.
 NO EXCEPTIONS will be made to this policy.

 26. Can changes be made to team members prior to the race?

-Answer: Yes, up until 7:00 p.m. on Saturday, July 29th will changes be accepted.
-No day of race changes will be allowed.
+Yes, up until 7:00 p.m. on Saturday, July 30th changes will be accepted during early packet pick-up at the Bayside Activity Center (2 W. Lakeshore Dr.).
+No day-of race changes will be allowed.

 27. How do I make such changes?

-Answer: Contact the Colchester Parks & Recreation Department at 802-264-5640 before 12:00 p.m. on Friday, July 29 or in person at the Saturday packet pick up from 5:00 – 7:00 p.m.
-New team members are responsible for completing new waivers and/or a registration form if necessary.
+Contact the Colchester Parks & Recreation Department at 802-264-5640 before 12:00 p.m. on Friday, July 29 or in-person at the Saturday packet pick up from 5:00 – 7:00 p.m. at the Bayside Activity Center.
+New team members are responsible for completing new waivers and registration form.